 Once a child or young person has a finalised EHCP the SEND Code of Practice 0-25 years, states on page 186: That the headteacher or principal of the school, college or other institution named in the EHC plan should ensure that those teaching or working with the child or young person are aware of their needs and have arrangements in place to meet them.
+The local authority has a duty to secure the provision in the plan in accordance with the Children and Families Act 2014 (CFA s42(2)) and schools must make best endeavours to ensure provision is in place (CFA s66).

 Institutions should also ensure that teachers and lecturers monitor and review the child or young person's progress during the course of a year.
 Liverpool recommends that settings consider how they do this as part of their own procedures to engage parent/carers throughout the year.
+The SEND Code of Practice, 2015 states that schools should meet parents three times per year.
 Formal reviews of the EHC plan must take place at least annually.
 If a child or young person's SEN change, the local authority should hold a review as soon as possible to ensure that provision specified in the EHC plan is appropriate.
 Further information is provided in the section Education, Health and Care Needs Assessment and the forms are available in the appendices.